 Event Selection

-The device supports both SYSLOG and SMTP alerts.
+SYSLOG and SMTP are two warning methods supported by the system.
 Check the corresponding box to enable the system event warning method you want.
-Please note that the checkboxes will gray out if SYSLOG or SMTP is disabled.
+Please note that the checkbox cannot be checked when SYSLOG or SMTP is disabled.